Intact-Automation/VisionSystem_IntelRealSense/src/dataset/README.roboflow.txt

-My First Project - v1 2025-07-29 7:48pm
+My First Project - v2 2025-08-01 7:31pm
 ==============================

-This dataset was exported via roboflow.com on July 30, 2025 at 2:00 PM GMT
+This dataset was exported via roboflow.com on August 1, 2025 at 2:03 PM GMT

 Roboflow is an end-to-end computer vision platform that helps you
 * collaborate with your team on computer vision projects